SidSidSidSidSid/CSE185_tSNE/README.md

 # CSE185_tSNE Description
 My name is Siddharth Gaywala and this is my version of the ReadMe made for the CSE185 T-SNE project proposal.
+T-SNE is a way to visualize high dimensional data in lower dimensions.
+In the algorithm presented, high dimensional data can be visualized in two dimensions.
 I currently have some base code and some example data to test it on.

 Base code for the tSNE algorithm can be found in mytSNE/mytSNE_052623.py.
 My sample data can be found in mytSNE/tSNE_test_sample_data 052623.py.